 Decreasing pungent smells when a child with ASD is trying to eat can have a positive influence on food consumption.
 Here are a few ideas:

-- Try using dishware that is made of food grade silicone.
-Silicone does not harbor any bacteria or smells, which makes it a perfect sensory experience for children sensitive to smells.
-Products like the Happy Mat can be used to heat food in the microwave or oven and then safely serve on the table!
+- Try using dishware that is made of food grade silicone to help make it a pleasant sensory experience for children who are sensitive to smells.
+Products like the Happy Mat can be used to heat food in the microwave or oven and then safely serve on the table.

 - Ask your child about the smells in the school cafeteria, restaurants, church, etc. to see if that may be why they are not eating in these environments.